chipsec/chipsec/docs/sphinx/index.rst

 Installation
 ------------

-CHIPSEC supports Windows, Linux, Mac OS X, DAL and UEFI shell.
+CHIPSEC supports Windows, Linux, DAL, and UEFI shell.
 Circumstances surrounding the target platform may change which of these environments is most appropriate.